SCHOOL CANCELLATION GUIDELINES

 *The successful delivery of information is dependent upon accurate contact information for each student.
 Please ensure that North Smithfield School Department has your child’s current phone number(s).
 Should this information change at any time during the school year, please notify us immediately.

 All school opening schedules may be delayed up to but no more than two (2) hours for staff and students per Rhode Island Department of Education regulations.
 For example, this means all bus pick-ups may occur two (2) hours later than usual.
 School property must be plowed and shoveled, thus staff will also be arriving late.
-Parents who drop off children at school should do so one (1) hour later than usual on days of delayed openings.
-If any delay occurs, morning pre-school programs are cancelled.
+Parents who drop off children at school should do so up to two (2) hours later than usual on days of delayed openings.
+If any delay occurs, morning preschool programs are cancelled.

 Current weather conditions will always be taken into consideration.
 Dismissal time of elementary students must be initially determined by the length of time needed by our bus drivers to get our secondary students home safely and therefore may vary.
 Early dismissal time will be determined collaboratively through my office and our bus company, DATTCO.